NATIONAL HAMMOCK DAY

 HOW TO OBSERVE

+Hang up your hammock and take a nap.
 Use your own or borrow a hammock to celebrate.
 Post on social media using #NationalHammockDay.

-Within our research, we were unable to identify the origin of National Hammock Day.
+We were unable to identify the origin of National Hammock Day.

 There are over 1,500 national days.
 Don’t miss a single one.
-Celebrate Every Day with National Day Calendar!
+Celebrate Every Day® with National Day Calendar®!